TUVIMEN/pornhub-scraper/README.md

-# pornhub
+# pornhub-scraper

-A bash script for downloading pornhub in json.
+A bash script for scraping pornhub in json.

 ## Requirements